 - Reintroduce, pass, and fund the Raise the Age bills, which would allow prosecutors to choose to enroll 17-year-old offenders into the juvenile justice system with community-based rehabilitative services that are proven to reduce recidivism rates.

-- Continue and expand state support for the organizations within the Network
+- Continue and expand state support for the organizations within the Network for Youth and Families who serve homeless young people, including youth who have experienced foster care, and youth living with a disability.

 Preparing for Postsecondary Training and Careers